AutoInvestor/core/README.md

 # Core
-Core service where financial products are registered
+Core service where financial products are registered and managed